-f you’re planning a trip to Europe after 12 October 2025, there’s a new travel requirement you need to know about.
-The EU Entry/Exit System (EES) is launching – and it will affect most UK travellers heading to the Schengen Area.
+If you’re planning a trip to Europe, there’s a new travel requirement you need to know about.
+As of 10th April 2026, the EU Entry/Exit System (EES) is fully implemented across the Schengen Area.
+It applies to most UK travellers and changes how you pass through border control.
 For the latest official information, visit the UK Government’s travel guidance page.

 The good news?
 It’s designed to make travel faster, safer, and more efficient in the long run.
 Whether you’re heading to Spain, France, Italy or Greece, here’s what the EES is, how it works, and how to prepare for smooth border crossings – without losing your holiday buzz.